 - the strong technology, know-how and skills base

-- proximity and access to one of the world’s largest markets
+- proximity & access to one of the world’s largest markets

-- rising labour productivity, largely due to increased use of automation and information technology
+- rising labour productivity, largely due to increased use of automation & information technology.

-- expanding the use of wood, in spite of the increasing substitution by other materials
+- expanding the use of wood, although other materials are increasingly being used instead,

 - high factor costs, causing low profitability.